 - supplies of capital expenditure goods, unless they are supplies on which VAT has to be calculated outside the Flat Rate Scheme in accordance with paragraph 15.9

-Note: as exempt and zero rate supplies are included in your flat rate turnover you apply the flat rate percentage to the exempt and zero rate turnover.
+As exempt and zero rate supplies are included in your flat rate turnover you apply the flat rate percentage to the exempt and zero rate turnover.
 You may pay more VAT by being on the scheme if these supplies are a larger proportion of your business turnover than the average for your trade sector.

 You exclude from your flat rate turnover:

-- private income, for example income from shares
+- private income, for example, income from shares

 - bank interest